DmitriySh/system-design-course/03-data-storage/Lecture.md

 Repeatable Read        -            -                -                   +                +
 Serializable           -            -                -                   -                -
 ```
- - `durability` = guarantees that once a transaction has been committed, it will remain committed even in the case of a system failure.
+ - `durability` = guarantees that once a transaction has been committed, it will remain committed even in the case of a system failure:
+   - write-ahead log (wal): changes must first be logged (client has been released) and only then written to data files (in the background)

+BASE - ?

 ## Message brokers